 You can generate sample data for any specified schema within the Schema Library.
 The response object returned can then be used as a source of data ingestion.

 See the sample data endpoint guide for more information on the use of this endpoint.

-The Schema Registry maintains a log of all the changes that have occurred to a resource (class, mixin, data type, or schema) between different updates.
+The Schema Registry maintains a log of all the changes that have occurred to a resource (class, field group, data type, or schema) between different updates.
 You can retrieve the log for a particular resource by providing its

 meta:altId in the path of a GET request to this endpoint.